lentil1016/LTB/README.md

 ###About the source code
 Project environment: VS Community 2015.<br />
 Language: VB & C#
-###instruction
+###Instruction
 Plz Refer to [this](https://github.com/Lentil1016/LTB/blob/master/v1.1/Instruction_v1.1_cn.pdf)
 ###Current issues
 Can sometimes make the CATIA instance crash.<br />
 Can sometimes fail to model at the first time a CATIA instance luanched.
 ###About this project
-I'm a mechanical major undergraduate, so my annotation can be terrible, code can be naive.<br /> I will make some progress soon. :)
+I'm a mechanical major undergraduate, An amateur on programing stuff.<br /> I will make some progress soon. :)